 Rollover Savings Account – consists of a member's funds transferred to PERF from another qualified plan plus any interest or earnings.

-Survivor Beneficiary – the person receiving a percentage of your PERF benefits upon your death.
+Survivor Beneficiary – the person receiving a percentage of your PERF benefits upon your death will receive a lifetime benefit.
 Several types of survivor beneficiaries are described in this handbook.

 Vesting/Vested – the status that determines eligibility for a retirement benefit.